USRA-STI/gdt-core/docs/contributing.rst

 3. Fork from main branch.
 4. Use your fork to add your changes to the code base.
 5. Create unit tests showing that your changes work as intended.
-6. Create `Pull Request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ with a comment explaining how it closes the issue you created.
+6. Create a `Pull Request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ with a comment explaining how it closes the issue you created.

 Opening an Issue